dsasacramento/dsasacramento.github.io/_posts/2022/08/24/gaza-killing-fields-open-and-shut-quickly-why-and-how-to-stop-the-carnage.md

 Since 2008, Israel has now waged five major assaults on the Gaza area, plus frequent additional attacks, killing nearly 4,000 people – one-quarter of them children – and destroying tens of thousands of homes and businesses.
 They previous ones lasted much longer before cease-fires were arranged, only to be broken again.

 Why the outbreak this time, and why only three days?
 Analysts, citing formal and informal statements by the parties, have proffered several reasons:

+* A flexing of military muscle by Israel’s leaders is a common pre-election tactic to solidify support among hawkish Israeli voters.
+Interim Prime Minister Yair Lapid is gearing up toward a Nov.
+1 contest, for the fifth time in four years pitting the loyalists of former premier Binyamin Netanyahu against a diverse, shifting and also mostly hawkish coalition, united only around its opposition to him.
+* But Israelis also have a habit of disaffection from the inconveniences posed by lengthier wars.
+So the quick cease-fire too was likely seen as an electoral asset.
+* With fuel supplies cut off by Israel along with other crucial goods, shutting Gaza’s only power plant amid a heat wave and no clean water, failure to stop fighting would have downgraded conditions from hellish to doubly deadly, making Israel look bad.
+* At least some elements of the international community may be losing patience with repeated bloody episodes of Israeli attacks on the Gaza fish barrel, so the short “mowing of the lawn,” as Israeli leaders have referred to their periodic initiatives, may have been meant to avoid further alienation, with short memories conveniently taxed by Ukraine, Taiwan and other current global flashpoints as well as domestic situations.
+* Hamas, the ruling party in Gaza, abstained from joining the fray.
+Had the exchanges continued, it might have felt obligated to join in.
+So by halting the assault, Israel maintained political divisions among Palestinians along with its de facto arrangements with Hamas for slight easing of life for Gazans.

 Nevertheless, the situation remains dire for Gaza’s 2 million-plus inhabitants, most of them descendants of refugees forced from their homes during Israel’s establishment in 1948.
 Israel and Egypt continue to impose full closure on the territory, with minimal – and fluctuating – exceptions to head off mass catastrophe.
 Health, nutrition, livelihood are all precarious.